asannikov/magento1_url_reindex/README.md

         ~~~~~~
         By default all product types are taking a part in the reindexing.

-5. Why I have to use Mage_Cache_Backend_Redis cache?
+5. Why do I have to use Mage_Cache_Backend_Redis cache?

-   This is fastest way how to store the data and to read it quick back.
-If you would you standard magento cache it would write thousands of cache files only for this reindexing.
+   This is the fastest way to store the data and to read it quick back.
+If you would use standard magento cache it would write thousands of cache files only for this reindexing.
-6. Does this extention flush the cache automatically?
+6. Does this extension flush the cache automatically?

    Yes.
 It cleans the cache before reading core_url_rewrite table.
-You can use tags to filter the cache but its quite risky to get RAM runs out of.
+You can use tags to filter the cache but it's quite risky to get RAM runs out of.

+7. How long does it run?

+   I tested it with large DB but without catalog-product mapping.
+In my case it takes about 7-10 minutes for 10000 categories.
+And about 20 minutes for 200k skus.

 Compatibility
 -------------